sisl/Discra/docs/policy.rst

 Policy in Discra
 ================

 ``Policy`` is a class in Discra that implements the conflict resolution algorithm.
-Once instantiated, the ``Policy`` object is broadcasted by the advisor server's Spark driver to its worker nodes and used to resolve conflicts.
+Once instantiated, the ``Policy`` object is broadcast by the advisor server's Spark driver to its worker nodes and used to resolve conflicts.

+There are three functions that the user must define

+When the advisor application is started up, it will look in the ``Policy.scala`` file for the ``defaultPolicy`` class method, which instantiates a ``Policy`` object defined by the user.
+In our case, ``defaultPolicy`` loads the utility function lookup table and the set of advisories, conducts basic verification tests, and returns the object.

 Interaction points::